Qupiter/Eleutheria/.github/ISSUE_TEMPLATE/feature_request.md

 ### Description

 Please provide a clear and concise description of the feature you are requesting.
-Include any context or use cases that would help explain why this feature is needed and how it will benefit the Flexi framework.
+Include any context or use cases that would help explain why this feature is needed and how it will benefit Eleutheria.

 ---